eser-chr/Beads_on_line/README.md

 Output:

 The script writes in a file all the positions.
-We can analyze them later on with python
+We can analyze them later on with python.
+A simple example for how to analyze is the file plotter.py.